Poor Man’s Burnt Ends + Video

 Donna Elick

-Poor Man’s Burnt Ends are dry-rubbed, tender beef chuck, cooked low and slow for a crispy exterior.
-You’ll love this oven burnt ends recipe!
+Poor Man’s Burnt Ends are made with tender beef chuck pieces, cooked low and slow for a crispy exterior and caramelized with BBQ sauce!

 Tried this recipe?Please comment and review!